Bipolar Medication Guide

 Bipolar medication is most effective when used in combination with other bipolar disorder treatments, including therapy, self-help coping strategies, natural mood stabilizers, and healthy lifestyle choices.

-- Helping a Loved One with Bipolar Disorder: Bipolar Disorder in Children, Teens, and Family Members
+- Helping a Loved One with Bipolar Disorder: Helping Someone Close to You Who Has Bipolar Disorder

 Resources and references